pydata/pydata-sphinx-theme/docs/user_guide/indices.rst

 Sphinx indices
 ==============

-Sphinx generates indices named `genindex`, `modindex` and `py-modindex` when building a documentation. more information in the Sphinx documentation `here <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-index>`__.
+Sphinx generates indices named `genindex`, `modindex` and `py-modindex` when building a documentation.
+More information about them can be found in the Sphinx documentation `here <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-index>`__.

 Add indices links
 =================